Occala/netcode.notes/NetworkedConveyorOres/README.md

 https://github.com/user-attachments/assets/4d9cac4d-1e86-441d-bb5c-ebb817896a87

-We increased the rate about 5x, now the ores are stuttering quite a bit on the remote client.
+We increased the rate about 5x (which is an interval of ~0.15s), now the ores are stuttering quite a bit on the remote client.
 The host is also capping out and rate-limiting these realtime transforms (which is causing the sad interpolation) We really don't want to run the host that close to the cap to begin with and this approach isn't going to work